Parenting Plan Modifications

 A parenting plan modification involves the Court changing an existing provision of a parenting plan.
-The petition to modify may seek to change only a few specifics of the day-to-day parenting arrangements or it may seek to alter the custody arrangement itself.
-In order to get Court approval of a modification, there must be a substantial change in circumstances of either the child or the parent.
-There are statutory differences to "major" and "minor" modifications.
-Parenting plan modifications are often the most technical and there is real potential that petitions do not survive the "adequate cause" hearing, which is early in the process.
+The petition to modify may seek to change only a few specifics of the day-to-day parenting arrangements or seek to alter the custody arrangement itself.
+To get approval from the Court for a modification, either the child or the parent must present a substantial change in circumstances.
+Parenting plan modifications are often the most technical, and there is real potential that petitions do not survive the “adequate cause” hearing, which is early in the process.

-It is important to remember that modifications are not cases of first impression.
-The modification statute limits what rises to the level of reopening a matter and the standard is not simply the "best interests" of the child.
+It is important to remember that modifications are not cases of the first impression.
+The modification statute limits what rises to the level of reopening a matter, and the standard is not simply the “best interests” of the child.

 Perhaps more than any other family law matter, parenting plan modifications have specific statutory requirements to be successful.
-Without the correct pleaded provisions, a factually adequate modification may be dismissed on procedural grounds.
-Our attorneys can help navigate those technicalities and insure that your case is heard on the merits.
+Any modification in any one plan can be dismissed, with or without the correctly pleaded provisions on procedural grounds, factually and adequately written.
+Our attorneys can help navigate those technicalities and ensure that your case is presented and heard on the merits.